-With flexible schedules, including evening and weekend classes, professionals can keep their careers moving while developing the knowledge and credentials that will set them apart.
+With the Sever Institute's flexible schedules, both new and experienced professionals can keep their careers moving forward while developing the knowledge and credentials that will set them apart.
 Our graduate students strive to make a positive impact on the challenges we face in technology, security and information management.
 The curriculum and course work will enhance students' knowledge and expertise.
-They will understand the rapidly changing marketplace and be prepared to set the pace.
+Students who complete our programs will understand the rapidly changing marketplace and be prepared to set the pace.